rauffhansen/impact-test/README.md

 I read the assignement as it was i PWA web app that was needed.
 Since i have not tried to set one up, and make one, the challenge seemed very steep.
 I used:
 1. Vue-cli to setup the app.
-2. Scoped scss/sass, wich took some time to get to work.
+2. Scoped scss/sass.
-3. EsLint to lint the script.
-Wich kept bugging, and made it impossible to build the setup.
+3. EsLint to check for errors and prettier for "prettiness of the code".
-4. Typescript.
+4. Typescript at most, but my build had an issue where the VS Code and ESLint.

-6. Vue-router to setup the routing, though not used.
+I chose to try and build it all myself without using any css frameworks, or any vue modules.